 A high employee turnover rate can dampen morale, demotivate other employees, and reduce how productive your team works while you find a replacement.

-Measuring your employee turnover rate identifies any problem areas that need resolving before talented staff head out of your door.
+Measuring your employee turnover rate identifies any problem areas that need resolving before talented staff heads out of your door.

 This KPI can be monitored by how many employees leave the company in a given year divided by the total number of employees.
+And you can also utilize KPI apps to help monitor productivity.
 Be sure to compare this figure with industry benchmarks.
 Surveying employees about their advancement opportunities and working hours might indicate their engagement and likelihood of leaving.
 Identifying heavy workloads and providing advice is a simple solution to keeping your employees productive and happy at work.

 Monitoring your employees while they work remotely doesn't need to be a minefield.
 Using KPIs will allow you to monitor their past performance and predict future patterns.
 This data can be used to boost workplace productivity and your company's performance.